 The other day I ran to the store to pick up some ricotta.
-My usual brand was not in stock, and the other guy was.
+My usual brand was not in stock, and the other one was.
 I tossed a package into my cart and puttered around the store finishing my shopping.
 Halfway through the market, it hit me, what was I doing paying that much money for a mere 6 ounces.
-I could make it for a fraction of the cost and it would taste so much better.
-Back to the shelving, it went, and on I began to make this recipe for Homemade Ricotta.
+I could make ricotta for a fraction of the cost and it would probably taste so much better.
+Back to the shelving, it went.
+I went home and began to make this recipe for Homemade Ricotta.

 Making ricotta is simple.
 In fact, most of us have all the ingredients in our home right now.
 It doesn’t take that long; about thirty minutes.
 And it tastes so much better than buying it at the store.
 It is creamy, slightly lemony, and so fresh tasting.
 I love that I can play with the flavor by adding different salts or even zest from citrus.